15+ traditional Romanian food: You’ll be surprised

 Romanian Street Food

 The most common Romania street food is covrigi, hot pretzels covered in sesame or poppy seeds, and gogosi, which are similar to doughnuts and served dusted with sugar or stuffed with fruit.
-My favorite is still Kรผrtลskalรกcs, a delicious chimney cake with cinnamon and sugar.

 More food-like dishes include mici, which is grilled meat rolls served with bread and mustard, and shoarma, a Romanian version of shawarma.

-As you can see, I’m sticking to the snacky foods โ
+As you can see, I’m sticking to the snacky foods ↓

-And International Food
+And International food in Romania

 As much as I like to try local food, I sometimes prefer a familiar meal.
 So I’m always happy to see International restaurants when I travel.

-I saw a fair share of Italian restaurants in both Brasov and Sibiu, but Bucharest seemed to have it all when it came to International food.
 Especially around the Old Town, which is a great place to stay, I saw loads of options.
-There’s also a variety of vegetarian & vegan restaurants, like Simbio, Arome and Barca.
+There’s also a variety of vegetarian & vegan restaurants, like Simbio, Arome, and Barca.

-Going to Romania in June ๐ thanks for the food tips!
+Going to Romania in June 🙂 thanks for the food tips!
 Are the chimney cakes cheap/sold off of street food vans in Brasov?
 I love them!

 My pleasure, Georgia!
 I got the chimney cakes in Brasov at the main square.
-There’s a van there that looks like a little gypsy wagon ๐
+There’s a van there that looks like a little gypsy wagon 🙂

 Romanian kitchen is very similar to Bulgarian, in Bulgaria, we have the same soup Ciorba de Burta, called ”shkembe chorba”.
 I didn’t know that Romanians have that kind of soup either, so it was interesting for me to find out.

 As far as I know, Romanian cuisine is quite similar to its neighboring countries.
-Perhaps you have even more dishes in common ๐
+Perhaps you have even more dishes in common 🙂

 Glad to see I’m not the only one to fall back on pasta in a foreign country!
 I ate a lot of it in Thailand, where most of the food was too spicy for me!